GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 [statically](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import),
 using the `import ... from '...'` syntax, or [dynamically](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports),
-using an `import('...')` statement.
+using the `import()` method.
 Inside of a service worker, only the static syntax is currently supported.

 This limitation is analogous to a